Funding for business development

 What can the funding be used for?

 1) Preliminary funding for companies during business disruptions.
 Companies can use the funding to investigate and plan new business, alternative subcontracting chains, and ways to organize production during and after the disruption caused by the coronavirus.
+The recommended project duration is 4 months.

 2) Development funding for companies during business disruptions.
 Companies can use the funding to carry out development plans, as identified in an exploratory study or otherwise in their operations, in order to improve their potential for success during and after the disruption caused by the coronavirus.
 These measures are solely intended for companies to create new product- or production-related solutions.
+The recommended project duration is one year.
+Private traders cannot apply for further funding from Business Finland, even when receiving a positive funding decision to an application filed by 27 March.

 Examples of how funding can be used